phoenixframework/phoenix/bonus_guides/G_static_assets.md

 Once Brunch has built our assets, reload our page, and we should see `Hello!` in the browser Javascript console, just like before.

-Adding support for other languages like SASS or React's JSX is as simple as this.
+Adding support for other languages like SASS or TypeScript is as simple as this.
 Some plugins can be configured in `brunch-config.js`, but they will all work out of the box once installed.

 #### Other Things Possible With Brunch